lazd/gulp-declare/README.md

 Type: `Function`
 Default: Strip file extension

-This option accepts a function which takes one argument (the filepath) and returns a string which will be used as the key for object.
+This option accepts a function which takes one argument (the path to the file) and returns a string which will be used as the key for object.
 By default, the filename minus the extension is used.

-If this function returns a string containing periods (not including the file extension), they will be represented as a sub-namespace.
-See `options.namespace` for an example of the effect.
+This function should return a namespace path in dot notation, such as `Prop.sub.item`, which is then combined with `options.namespace`.
+See [`options.namespace`](#optionsnamespace) above for an example.

+See [`declare.processNameByPath`](#declareprocessnamebypathfilepath) to generate namespace paths based on directory structure.

 #### options.separator
 Type: `String`